 Refining and updating your SEO techniques is the name of the game if you want to stay competitive.

-AdWords can be a challenging thing to set up.
-In addition to the million other tasks an SEO needs to stay on top of it’s absolutely critical to keep a close eye on your keyword match types and quality scores.
-Working on these subjects can be a particular stress for somebody new to the scene.
+Google AdWords can be a challenging thing to set up.
+In addition to the million other tasks, an SEO needs to stay on top of it’s critical to keep a close eye on your keyword match types and quality scores.
+Working on these subjects can be particular stress for somebody new to the scene.
 These five points of advice will help you stay true and give you some peace of mind at the same time!

 Work on your structure

-As with any platform that works on bids you have to expect a large amount of maintenance in order to keep your efforts effective.
+As with any platform that works on bids you have to expect a large amount of maintenance to keep your efforts effective.